 P.O.
 Box 4170, Winmalee, NSW 2777

 Elam Ministries e.V. (“Elam Germany”) is an association registered with the District Court of Frankfurt am Main under the following registration number: 16348.

 c/o FZF Anwälte, Ludolfusstr.
 2-4, 60487 Frankfurt

-If you live in the European Union (EU), European Economic Area (EEA) or Switzerland, Elam UK is the controller of your personal information.
+If you live in the UK, the European Union (EU), European Economic Area (EEA) or Switzerland, Elam UK is the controller of your personal information.

 If you live anywhere else, Elam USA is the data controller.